 If you are not familiar with the H2@Scale concept, please see presentations and proceedings from our recent workshops, available below, or view the H2@Scale handout.

-DOE has announced a Notice of Intent (NOI) to issue a Funding Opportunity Announcement (FOA) to advance the H2@Scale concept.
-Potential FOA topic areas include advanced hydrogen storage and infrastructure R&D; innovative concepts for hydrogen production and utilization; and integrated production, storage, and fueling system.
-View the Notice of Intent on the EERE Exchange website.
+In March 2019 DOE issued a funding opportunity announcement (FOA) for up to $31 million in funding to advance the H2@Scale concept.
+FOA topic areas include advanced hydrogen storage and infrastructure R&D; innovative concepts for hydrogen production and utilization; and an integrated production, storage, and fueling H2@Scale pilot system.
+View the FY 2019 H2@Scale FOA on the EERE Exchange website.
+Concept papers are due April 8, 2019 and full applications are due May 29, 2019.

 H2@Scale Request for Information